mentionthewar/A-Frame/README.md

 <a-box position="-1 0.5 -3" rotation="0 45 0" color="#FFFFFF"></a-box>
 ```

-2. Now we have a box which we can position and rotate in 3 dimensions: left to right, up and down and further/nearer in the scene.
+2. Now we have a box which we can position and rotate in 3 dimensions.
+The three values of the position attribute control left to right, up and down and further/nearer in the scene respectively. (i.e. if we want objects on the ground, the middle number should be 0)

 <h2> Useful A-frame tutorials and resources </h2>
 <ul>